Ishan-Chinchghare/NewsJet/README.md

 ## Overview

-The News App is a web application that provides users with up-to-date news articles on various topics.
+NewsJet is a web application that provides users with up-to-date news articles on various topics.
 It offers a user-friendly interface where users can explore news articles, filter by categories, search for specific topics, and read detailed articles from reputable sources.

 ## Key Features